-Subsection (b)(4) requires the business to provide a plain language explanation of how the ADMT worked with respect to the consumer.
-Subsection (b)(4)(A) requires that the business provide an explanation of how the logic, including its assumptions and limitations, was applied to the consumer.
+provide an explanation of how the logic, including its assumptions and limitations, was applied to the consumer.
 Subsection (b)(4)(B) requires that the business provide the key parameters that affected the ADMT and how they were applied to the consumer.
 This subsection is necessary to implement the statutory direction that businesses provide meaningful information about the logic involved in the decisionmaking process in response to access requests.
-For information about the logic to be meaningful to a consumer, the consumer must know how the logic, and the relevant parameters that affected the output.
+For information about the logic to be meaningful to a consumer, the consumer must know how the logic was actually applied to them, including the relevant assumptions and limitations of that logic, and the relevant parameters that affected the output.
 This provides important context for consumers to understand how the ADMT actually worked as part of a significant decision or extensive profiling with respect to them.
-This requirement is consistent with the federal and international guidance and academic scholarship on explainability for ADMT, as well as with the approach to providing meaningful information to consumers in the credit-score context, where creditors provide consumers with the key factors that adversely affected their credit score.142
+This requirement is consistent with the federal and international guidance and academic scholarship on explainability for ADMT, as well as with the approach to providing meaningful information to consumers in the credit-score context, where creditors provide consumers with the key factors that adversely affected their credit score.